James Woods: 2000–present

 He also appeared as a fictional version of himself in the episode of The Simpsons entitled "Homer and Apu" and in eight episodes of Family Guy, which is set in Woods' home state of Rhode Island.
 He is also the namesake for James Woods Regional High School in Family Guy.
 The high school's name was later changed to Adam West High School to reflect the death of Adam West, who was a character in the show.
 Woods has lent his voice to video games such as Grand Theft Auto: San Andreas.
 In 2012, Woods attended an anniversary screening of a restored cut of Once Upon a Time in America (1984) at the 65th Cannes Film Festival.
 The screening was made possible by Martin Scorsese and his Film Foundation which digitally restored the film as well as included 40 additional minutes of footage.
 Woods, Robert De Niro, Jennifer Connelly, and Elizabeth McGovern attended the premiere and introduced the film.

 In 2014, Woods joined Robert De Niro for an anniversary screening of Once Upon a Time in America (1984) at the 52nd New York Film Festival at Film Society at Lincoln Center.

-In 2017, Woods made a rare public appearance at the Writers Guild of America Awards to honor his friend Oliver Stone, with whom he had collaborated three times (Salvador, Nixon, and Any Given Sunday), who was receiving the lifetime achievement award.
-During the ceremony, Woods bantered with host Patton Oswalt.
+In 2017, Woods appeared at the Writers Guild of America Awards to honor his friend Oliver Stone, with whom he had collaborated three times (Salvador, Nixon, and Any Given Sunday), who was receiving the lifetime achievement award.
+During the ceremony, Woods bantered with liberal host Patton Oswalt.
 Woods served as an executive producer on Christopher Nolan's biographical thriller Oppenheimer (2023).
 Woods and J. David Wargo were thanked when the film won the Academy Award for Best Picture by producer Charles Roven who credited them for giving him the book American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer which was the basis for the film.

-In 2024 he released the album “Hear The Thunder Crack”, where he wrote all the lyrics and words, while Shooter Jennings created and performed the music.
+In 2024, he released the album “Hear The Thunder Crack”, where he wrote all the lyrics and words, while Shooter Jennings created and performed the music.

 Personal life

 Marriages and relationships

 In 1980, Woods married costume designer Kathryn Morrison-Pahoa.
 They divorced in 1983.
 In 1989, he married 26-year-old equestrian and boutique owner Sarah Owen, but they divorced four months later.
 In 1992, Woods dated Heather Graham, his co-star in the film Diggstown.

 Woods was raised as Roman Catholic and considers himself a practicing follower of the religion.

-On December 14, 2015, while he was driving alone westbound through an ice storm on Interstate 70 in Glenwood Canyon, Colorado, a speeding driver lost control and crashed into five other cars.
-Woods swerved his Jeep Grand Cherokee to avoid the accident and collided with a retaining wall, but slid backwards into a guard rail 100 ft above the Colorado River.
-He suffered a minor concussion.